 Let Them Eat Cake!

-When it comes to attracting attendees to your custom environment design, one of the easiest ways to draw traffic is by including food and beverage items for your visitors to enjoy while in the exhibit.
+When it comes to attracting attendees to your custom trade show exhibit, one of the easiest ways to draw traffic is by including food and beverage items for your visitors to enjoy while in the exhibit.
 Food immediately appeals to at least four-out-of-five physical senses: smell, sight, taste and touch.
 Some food engagements also include sound as a draw, such as food sizzling or popping in the background.
 As a result, it is one of the most powerful advertising tools you can use to attract people to your exhibit.

 In today’s fast moving world, people forget quickly.
 Having the opportunity to highlight your message through a tactile experience, such as eating, provides an additional chance to imprint your brand so that the next time they need a product or service you offer, they think to contact you.